 This afternoon’s game will see a former Brentford captain come up against his former side as we take a look at the common connections between the two West London rivals.

-Rangers defender Jake Bidwell is in line to make his second appearance against The Bees after departing Griffin Park for Loftus Road last summer.
+Rangers defender Jake Bidwell is in line to make his third appearance against The Bees after departing Griffin Park for Loftus Road in July 2016.
 Signed from Everton permanently in 2013 after two previous loan spells, Jake made 211 appearances for The Bees, scoring three goals, during his time in red and white.
 He made 41 appearances during our promotion winning season in 2014 and was appointed captain for the 2015/16 campaign.
-After departing for QPR in July 2016, Jake has made 56 appearances for The Rs in 18 months.
+After departing for QPR in July 2016, Jake has made 82 appearances for The Rs in approaching two years at Loftus Road.

 R’s manager Ian Holloway is also easily recognised by Brentford fans, not just for his outspoken predictions, but also for two spells at Griffin Park in the 1980’s.
 In total, the Bristolian played 36 games in what is now League One for The Bees, scoring twice, before going on to make 170 appearances for QPR and have two managerial spells at Loftus Road.
 Also coming up against a former club is Bees goalkeeping coach Simon Royce who played 84 games in four spells for Rangers, before joining Brentford in 2010.